houen/www.houen.net/_posts/2021-08-23-minitest-rerun-failed-tests.md

 I have started using [Minitest](https://github.com/seattlerb/minitest) instead of [RSpec](https://github.com/rspec/rspec) for my Rails testing.

 The learning curve was a bit tricky, since they approach testing in somewhat different ways.
 But Minitest is a joy to use once I got the hang of it.
 I dont even miss `let!`'s at all.
-In retrospect, I had picked up some bad testing habits from RSpec.
+In retrospect, I had picked up some bad testing habits.
 Now my tests are much simpler and more verbose.
 Thanks to Minitest and [Ryan Davis](https://www.zenspider.com/) they are also faster.

 ## Rerunning failed tests easily with Minitest